 By SI Filings Jul 11 2019 Pastoral LeadershipPastors"We’ve all heard, and perhaps shared, these 'staggering' scary stats about pastors who leave the ministry every month.
-The truth is sometimes worse than myth, but fortunately not in this case." - Facts & Trends 369 reads There are 3 Comments Instead, I would say that Steve Newman - Thu, 07/11/2019 - 7:24am Pastors are retiring in droves.
+The truth is sometimes worse than myth, but fortunately not in this case." - Facts & Trends 1343 reads There are 3 Comments Instead, I would say that Steve Newman - Thu, 07/11/2019 - 7:24am Pastors are retiring in droves.
 The older generation is getting older and there is not the volume of young pastors to replace them.
 Ever wondered?
 TylerR - Thu, 07/11/2019 - 9:30am Has anyone ever wondered what a "drove" even is?
-Tyler is a pastor in Olympia, WA and an Investigations Manager with a Washington State agency.
-He's the author of the book What's It Mean to Be a Baptist?
+Tyler is a pastor in Olympia, WA and works in State government.
 Attrition rate too low Bert Perry - Thu, 07/11/2019 - 9:57am It's worth noting that a 1% attrition rate would suggest a mean pastorate of about 63 years, which even given pastors in their eighties, seems a bit long.
 Perhaps the author means that 1% of pastors resign and find another job for reasons other than retirement?
 I would guess that getting good statistics on this would be very difficult, especially given how independent a lot of churches are.
 That said, I do know my church has had a heck of a time trying to attract a new youth pastor, so I can at least say that young men aren't coming out of the woodwork to serve my church in its current theological mold--and of course at the current pay scale.
 So we would infer that we need to break things down by smaller "orbits" than "evangelicals as a whole".
 Whatever size orbit we use, however, we've got to figure out what a reasonable attrition rate is.
 If we assume that an average man will have at least two distinct careers in his life, that annualized attrition rate could be as high as 3-5% without pastoral roles being in danger--at least as long as churches understand this and organize their pastoral searches and compensation accordingly.
 Given the number of Bible college graduates I meet who are doing things like selling insurance and moving furniture, I quite frankly think it would be a huge benefit if Bible colleges and seminaries took greater pains to help their students find alternative careers.
 Aspiring to be a stick in the mud.